 Due the changed pandemic situation, the city of Frankfurt decreed through a change on 27 October 2020 to the general ruling that a mandate to wear a mouth-and-nose covering also extends to public spaces outside of buildings beginning immediately.
 This also applies to the open spaces on Goethe University's Westend Campus.
 Here, too, the wearing of a mouth-and-nose covering is now mandatory for all persons on the premises.

-In its updated Corona Regulation from Friday, 2 October 2020, the state of Hessen makes it mandatory to wear a mouth-and-nose covering inside Goethe University buildings.
-The obligation to wear mouth-and-nose protection exists until “fixed seating has been taken."
+According to the state regulation, the obligation to wear mouth-and-nose protection in work areas exists until “fixed seating has been taken."
 Below please find a practical guideline for implementing the mouth-and-nose covering requirement in various work areas:

 Libraries and warehouses: